Types of accommodation

 First aid and identification: CPSA / Hotspots

-The Reception Decree states that the first aid and identification operations take place in the centres set up in the principal places of disembarkation.[4]
-These are First Aid and Reception Centres (CPSA),[5] created in 2006 for the purposes of first aid and identification before persons are transferred to other centres, and now formally operating as Hotspots.[6]
+The Reception Decree states that for ‘rescue, first aid and identification needs’, people can be placed in the so called crisis points set up in the principal places of disembarkation and in governmental centres.[3]
+These are First Aid and Reception Centres (CPSA),[4] created in 2006 for the purposes of first aid and identification before persons are transferred to other centres, and now formally operating as Hotspots.[5]
 According to the SOPs, persons should stay in these centres “for the shortest possible time”, but in practice they are accommodated for days or weeks.
-In 2020 and in 2021, due to the COVID-19 emergency, hotspots were used for quarantine and isolation measures (See AIDA Country Report on Italy – 2020 and 2021 updates).

-In the first reception centre of Crotone, a space has been set up to carry out activities of first identification, fingerprinting and registration of the will to apply for international protection, as well as the formalisation of pushback or expulsion orders.
-This is abundant and compelling evidence that hotspot operational procedures are de facto implemented there, although the facility is not formally identified as such.[9]
+In 2022, in the first reception centre of Crotone, a space had been set up to carry out activities of first identification, fingerprinting and registration of the will to apply for international protection, as well as the formalisation of pushback or expulsion orders.
+This was abundant and compelling evidence that hotspot operational procedures were de facto implemented there, although the facility was not formally identified as such.[9]

-Over the last few months, ASGI, through the In Limine project, undertook monitoring of the Roccella Jonica structure (in the Calabria region), which is responsible for the first reception of migrants arriving on that territory and for the related procedures.
-Several requests for generalised civic access were submitted to the Prefecture of Reggio Calabria, from which it emerged, first of all, that a new hotspot is about to be realised in Roccella Jonica and that the necessary preparatory activities are in progress.[10]
+In 2023, ASGI, through the In Limine project, undertook monitoring of the Roccella Jonica structure (in the Calabria region), which is responsible for the first reception of migrants arriving on that territory and for the related procedures.
+Several requests for generalised civic access were submitted to the Prefecture of Reggio Calabria, from which it emerged, first of all, that a new hotspot was about to be realised in Roccella Jonica and that the necessary preparatory activities were in progress.[10]

 Decree-Law 20/2023 provided that, up to 31 December 2025, the Lampedusa hotspot could be managed by the Italian Red Cross, in derogation from the rules on tendering procedures.[11]
 This provision became necessary following the continuous mismanagement issues registered in the facility (See paragraph Conditions in hotspots), in order to ensure the functionality of a structure considered fundamental for the Italian system.
 The same Decree also provided for the possibility for the Government to activate new hotspot facilities throughout the national territory, with the same functions of identification, selection and administrative detention, again in derogation from the rules relating to tender procedures.[12]
 The identification of suitable locations to host new hotspots and their activation has been entrusted to the Extraordinary Commissioner appointed by the Government as part of the declaration of the state of emergency.[13]